wangonya/wangonya.com/content/blog/click-commands-options.md

 often accomplished by passing in parameters in the form of `--option` or `-o` for short.

-Let\'s assume that instead of just printing out \"Hello World!\", we wanted to have the option of printing it in all lowercase characters or all uppercase characters.
+Let's assume that instead of just printing out \"Hello World!\", we wanted to have the option of printing it in all lowercase characters or all uppercase characters.
 We can add this functionality by adding an `option()` decorator.